asrob-uc3m/robotDevastation-developer-manual/en/input-management/input-manager.md

 ## InputManager class
-The `InputManager` class defines the interface required for managing the sound system in Robot Devastation.
-Other classes can then define the implementation of the AudioManager according to, for instance, the library selected for playing audio.
+The `InputManager` class defines the interface required for managing the input system in Robot Devastation.
+Other classes can then define the implementation of the InputManager according to, for instance, the library selected for reading user input.

 {% plantuml %}
 interface InputManager {